nhatbui/nhatbui.github.io/_posts/2016-09-01-introtoccppext.md

 ### Where do I wrap/attach binding/extend?

-You usually have entry points into your C++ library.
-You wrap around or attach bindings to these entry points.
+You usually have a set of functions that serve as the interface into your C++ library.
+You wrap around or attach bindings to these functions.

+#### How will it be used?

 Suppose you had a C++ library called `myLib.a` or `myLib.so`.
 Now you can use it like this in Python: `import myLib`.
 Now your CPython is _extended_ with `myLib`.